eolt/Iphone_pomodoro_timer_app/README.md

 </div>

 ## Todos
-- Redo code to use more advance form of saving data to phone memory; such as core memory
+- Use more advance form of saving data to phone memory; such as core memory
 - Save productive hours and minutes for the whole week and notify user at the end of the week (like the Screen Time notification IPhone sends).
 - Allow the user to customize specifics of productive intervals.
 For instance, instead of "Work" it can be "Study", "Draw", "Research", etc.